shalivan/shalivan.github.io/_posts/ART/20-01-01-GraphicDesign.md

+#  Design

+The applied arts.
+Design is a language.
+Its  thinking not generic!

+ - **Brief** `Parti pris` – statement of design goals and constraints
+ - **Analysis** – analysis of current design goals **form** and **function**
+ - Choose **key words** for representative things, to get essence.
+ - **Research** – Create board. investigating similar design solutions in the field or related topics
+ - Order ref. and **make idea clear**, choose and mark part of references you want to use to avoid ambiguity.
+ - **Design**  Start on easy perspectives like side view

+ recognize features ...
+ form follow function
-  (Maked for speed? like motocycles  ) when was made '80 '90.
+-  (Maked for speed? like motocycles  ) when was made '80 '90.
 Different character.
 Curved or quad, weight, level of detail

- recognize features ...
- form follow function

- Animalistic features.
+- Animalistic features.
 Design base on anture or manufactured items
 - Harmony and dissonance

 ## Design for existing settings

  if u need design something in similar style reverse engenire understand design influences  and intention.
 Find references they maight use

 ## Design from base
  u know what things are. culturally programed by life.
  Cultural norms
  grounded in cultular aseptence